kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![build-trigger-2](/images/docs/devops-user-guide/using-devops/pipeline-settings/build-trigger-2.png)

-- **Scheduled Build**.
+- **Scheduled build**.
 It enables builds with a specified schedule.
 You can click **CRON** to refer to the detailed cron syntax.
-- **Trigger a Remote Build (for example, using a script)**.
+- **Trigger a remote build (for example, using a script)**.
 If you need to access a predefined URL to remotely trigger the build, you have to check it and provide an authentication token so that only the user who has the token can remotely trigger the build.